chaoli95/chaoli95/README.md

 ### Hi there 👋

 My name is Chao Li.
-I'm currently reading Real-Time Rendering so might upload some fun projects here!
+I'm reading Real-Time Rendering recently so might upload some fun projects here!

 <!--
 **chaoli95/chaoli95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.